Margie Gillis: Awards and distinctions

 Gillis has received numerous awards and recognitions throughout her career.
 She is an Honorary Cultural Ambassador for both the Quebec (1986) and Canadian (1981) governments.
 In 1987, she was the first modern dance artist to be awarded the Order of Canada.

 In 2001, she received a Career Grant from the Conseil des arts et des lettres du Québec for her exceptional contribution to Quebec culture.

 In the fall of 2008, Gillis was chosen by the Stella Adler Studio of Acting in New York City, New York, to receive its first MAD Spirit Award for her involvement in various social causes, and she was awarded the Walter Carsen Prize for Excellence in the Performing Arts by a jury of her peers at the Canada Council for the Arts.

 In 2009, she was made a Knight of the National Order of Quebec.

-On March 3, 2011, Gillis was named a 2011 laureate of the Governor General's Performing Arts Awards for Lifetime Artistic Achievement.
+In 2011, Gillis was named a laureate of the Governor General’s Performing Arts Award.

-In May 2011, she received the Lifetime Artistic Achievement Award from the Governor General’s Performing Arts Award.

 In 2013, Gillis was promoted from her 1987 Order of Canada and appointed an Officer of the Order of Canada.
 This honour recognizes a lifetime of achievement and merit of a high degree, especially in service to Canada or to humanity at large.